-The installation at Vancouver AFRC is an RC located at 15005 NE 65th Street, in the City of Vancouver, Clark County.
+The installation at Vancouver AFRC is an RC, licensed and operated by the WAANG, located at 15005 NE 65th Street, in the City of Vancouver, Clark County.
 The site consists of 18.54 acres.
-There are five buildings within the site and none approaching 50 years of age.
-No cultural resource surveys are known to have been completed for this facility.
+There are five buildings on the site: an RC, a vehicle maintenance shop, and a storage building all built in 2011.
+The status of Section 110 cultural resources at the site is unknown.